gmtsciencedev/scitq/docs/pytq-manage.md

 - `pytq-manage <object> <verb> -h` to get some help on the options for a certain action (for instance `pytq-manage worker list -h`)

 So this documentation will not go in all the details that comes with the inline help and are more accurate.
 The idea is just to give some examples.

+## global options

+There are only two of them:
+`-s`
+: only usefull if you do not have PYTQ_SERVER environment variable set, or if you can reach several servers.
+This is the server IP address or FQDN (not the URL, do not say :5000, the 5000 port is known)

+`-t`
+: timeout.
+By default there is a 150s timeout to get the result to a certain query.
+This is almost ever much more than required.
+However for some very specific heavy task involving large data management, increasing the timeout is a good idea (see [troubleshooting](troubleshoot.md#big-outputs)).

 ## worker

 ### list